viam-modules/lorawan/README.md

 ```

 ## Troubleshooting Notes
+When the gateway is properly configured, the pwr LED will be solid red and the rx and tx LEDs will be blinking red.

 It may take several minutes after starting the module to start receiving data, especially if your node transmits on more than 8 frequency channels.
 The gateway will log info logs when it has received a join request or data uplink.